Pedroo-A/cse15l-lab-reports/labreport3.md

   }
 ```
 >The error in the code is that the original code does not hold the value of the first value of the array.
-> In the second code it is fixed by creating a temporary variable to store the first value of the array so that it won't be deleted.
+>In the second code it is fixed by creating a temporary variable to store the first value of the array so that it won't be deleted.<br>
 ---
 ---
 ## Part 2 - Researching Commands.